Cucumber Salad with Avocado and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Cucumber Salad with Avocado and Feta would be a perfect side dish for low-carb or low-glycemic eating plans, including Keto.
+This Cucumber Avocado Salad would be a perfect side dish for low-carb eating plan, including Keto.
 The salad would also work for any phase of the original South Beach Diet, although South Beach might prefer a bit less cheese.

 Find More Recipes Like This One: